 Safety and security officers monitor campus facilities on a regular basis.
 All administrative and academic are secured each evening after normal business hours and after classroom instruction is completed.
 Entry to administrative and classroom buildings after hours require authorized key or card access, or written authorization to safety and security from the appropriate building supervisor.
-Safety and security is in charge of key control.
+Safety and security, working with the Director of Facilities, oversees physical key control.